ElanShudnow/AzureCode/Packer/linux_vm_managed_image_with_ansible/README.md

-# Linux VM Managed Image
+# Linux VM Managed Image with Ansible
 ## Description
 Leverage a Packer Script executed on a Linux Server to deploy a Generalized Linux (Ubuntu) Managed Image for future VM deployments leveraging Terraform or manual procedures.
-Packer will configured the Managed Image to have Nginx installed.
+Packer will configured the Managed Image to have Nginx installed as well as leverage the Ansible Provisioner to install Ansible Roles defined within the ansible directory.

 ## Packer AzureRM Version Tested
 - 1.9

-## Files Involved
+## Files/Directories Involved
 - ubuntu.pkr.hcl
+- ansible

 ## Instructions
-1. Download ubuntu.pkr.hcl
+1. Download ubuntu.pkr.hcl and the ansible directory and its contents

 2. Open ubuntu.pkr.hcl and modify variables according to your needs.
 The following variables exist with a description: